 • Students must have the approval of their PI/Academic Advisor.

-• If not a U.S. citizen, the student needs to be on a visa appropriate for a student and which allows an internship for the duration of the Program.
+• If not a U.S. citizen, the student needs to be on a visa appropriate for a student and which allows a paid curricular experience for the duration of the Program (F-1 and J-1 visas are eligible – please consult an OISS advisor more information).

 Program Benefits

-• Professional development focused on leadership, communication, and uplifting valuable transferrable skills through workshops, field trips, and other engagement opportunities.
+• Academic development focused on improving communication, uplifting research skills, innovation, and interdisciplinary connections through workshops, field trips, and other engagement opportunities.

-• Hands-on experience working with a St. Louis-based organization while gaining a deeper appreciation of the local community.
+• Applied academic experience with a St. Louis-based organization while gaining a deeper appreciation of the local community.

-• Freedom to explore the myriad ways that a PhD can be used within and in conjunction with academia and beyond.
+• Freedom to explore the myriad ways that research skills developed through a PhD program can be used within and in conjunction with academia and beyond.

 • Networking with the St. Louis community.